Portable Underwater Breathing Device

-The Nemo mini underwater breathing device is the world's smallest dive system at just 1/4 the size of scuba gear.
+The Nomad mini underwater breathing device is the world's smallest dive system at just 1/4 the size of scuba gear.

-Nemo is perfect for first-time divers (with prior snorkeling experience) and those still getting their bearings under the surface.
-Nemo guided tours are a great resource to help these first-time divers feel more comfortable taking the challenge head-on.
-With a maximum depth of 10 feet, the Nemo can help new divers search for treasure, discover a new world of fish and reefs or simply have fun experiencing weightlessness in the pool at home.
+Nomad Mini is perfect for first-time divers (with prior snorkeling experience) and those still getting their bearings under the surface.
+BLU3 guided tours are a great resource to help these first-time divers feel more comfortable taking the challenge head-on.
+With a maximum depth of 15 feet, the Nomad Mini can help new divers search for treasure, discover a new world of fish and reefs or simply have fun experiencing weightlessness in the pool at home.

 Nomad: An Underwater Breathing Device for the Experienced

 If you're a bit more experienced under the surface and want to dive deeper than 10 feet, the Nomad portable underwater breathing device is your solution.

 Offering the same level of performance an user-friendliness, the Nomad portable underwater breathing device gives more advanced snorkelers and divers the chance to go to depths of 30 feet.
 This allows for a better glimpse of the often unseen world beneath the water.
 With an average battery life of 45-60 minutes, you'll have plenty of time for the perfect underwater adventure.
 Of course, the swappable battery system makes it easy to keep the fun going for hours, just like the Nomad Mini.
 Within 20 seconds you'll have a fresh battery ready for action.

 While the Nomad is bigger, it's still compact and lightweight.
 We offer a true portable underwater breathing device that makes for the perfect travel companion in the car, on the boat or in the air.